-Growth requires strong and reliable execution from the commercial functions of an organization—sales, channels, marketing, and customer service.
+Growth requires strong and reliable execution from the organization’s commercial functions—sales, channels, marketing, and customer service.
 Collectively, these areas typically hold many opportunities to accelerate revenue growth due to a confluence of internal and external forces, including the following:

 - Tapping new sources of customers requires selling smarter, not harder.
-Over time, the easy sources of new customers become tapped out.
+Over time, the easier sources of new customers become tapped out.
 Some companies decide to focus on existing customers at the expense of efforts to add new customers.
-This may be appropriate for some organizations but for others, it can lead to slow growth or even negative growth.
+This may be appropriate for some but for others, it can lead to slow or even negative growth.

 - The power of company-directed, vs. self-directed, sales teams.
 Traditionally, most sales organizations hire experienced sales reps, give them a territory, train them on the company’s products, provide a motivating compensation plan and then wait for the results.
-There is a shift happening in sales leadership that no longer accepts this approach.
-Instead, sales reps also are given support in understanding the targets in their market and understanding how much time to spend on new customers versus existing customers.
-The sales reps are provided playbooks describing specific actions to be taken and are measured on selling activities not just outputs.
+There is a shift happening – more sales leaders no longer accepts this approach.
+Instead, sales reps are given additional support in understanding the targets in their market and how much time to spend on new customers versus existing customers.
+Sales reps are provided playbooks describing specific actions to be taken and are measured on selling activities, not just outputs.

 The high-performing commercial organization must be a well-tuned system that can reliably create successful salespeople by guiding them to the most effective strategies for acquiring, retaining, and growing profitable customer relationships.

-Realizing these opportunities may require a transformation in many commercial organizations.
+Realizing these growth opportunities may require a fundamental transformation in many commercial organizations.

-Our commercial effectiveness practice is built to assess the strengths and weaknesses of these functions and to identify the changes required to significantly accelerate profitable top-line revenue growth.
+Our commercial effectiveness practice assesses the strengths and weaknesses of these functions and identifies the changes required to significantly accelerate profitable top-line revenue growth.
 These changes might address the commercial strategy, the go-to-market model, sales processes, talent and motivation, field marketing and sales enablement, sales operations, sales management, and culture as depicted on the chart above.